pspete/psPAS/docs/collections/_commands/New-PASSession.md

 ```

 ### -TenantSubdomain
-The subdomain name value of the Identity Shared Services / Privilege Cloud Tenant.
+The subdomain name value of the Shared Services Privilege Cloud Tenant.

-Where the Shared Services tenants for both Identity and Privilege Cloud have been configured to share identical subdomain names, use this parameter to specify the subdomain name.
+The value provided for the subdomain parameter will be used to discover the identity tenant api URL.

 - API operations will target URL: https://<TenantSubdomain>.privilegecloud.cyberark.cloud
-- Authentication will be performed against https://<TenantSubdomain>.id.cyberark.cloud
+- Authentication will be performed against https://<DiscoveredIdentitySubdomain>.id.cyberark.cloud

 ```yaml
 Type: String